zoedumas1/kwk-t1-github-pull-request-basics-teachers-l1/README.md

 2. Understand how to add commits to an existing pull request

 ##Overview:
 The concept of a pull request is unique to Github, meaning it does not exist outside of Github.
-Conceptually, it is a request for the owner of a receiving party (learn-co-students usually) to pull from you, because it would be rude to push your code onto someone else.
+Conceptually, it is a request for the owner of a receiving party (learn-co-students in the case of labs) to pull from you, because it would be rude to push your code onto someone else.

 Let's go over a familiar example.
 Let's say you fork a repo from `https://github.com/learn-co-students/awesome-lab`.
 You now have a copy of that repo on your Github account here